Ali-Frh/CFuzzy/README.md

 ps.
 I clearified my additions by #CFuzzy comment in the code.

 ## TODO:
-- make this thing save last settings when closed.
+~~- make this thing save last settings when closed.~~ ✔ v1.1
+- adding Farsi Tutorial
 - adding an internal xray core for supporting yt feature and more.
 - maybe making a server choosing menu from (yebekhe/cf-clean-ip-resolver)
 - maybe adding Farsi